ssonkiya/ssonkiya.github.io/_posts/2017-1-7-Building-Your-Data-Science-Network-Part-2.md

 The main way I try to help others in the community is through these posts, and I'll be back to tackling the [challenges of A/B Testing](https://www.youtube.com/watch?v=SF-ryGgLOgQ) soon.

 [1] Never talk to someone just to get an introduction to someone else; this goes back to the "not using people" principle.

+## Extra

+Whether in applying for a job, getting a promotion, or establishing a reputation in your broader field, you've probably heard something along the lines of "it's all about who you know."
+So how does one go about building this all-important network: By sending out a million unsolicited linkedin requests with no message to every person with the title "data scientist;" making it a goal to hand out 20 business cards at a meetup once a week; or sending emails to prominent data scientists with the subject line "Can I pick you brain?"

+**Absolutely not**.

+Building a network is not a numbers game, and it's not about looking to get the largest personal benefit from the least time invested.
+But, unfortunately, that's how some people approach it.
+I wrote this post to offer some suggestions for a better way.